Analysis | How to fix democracy: Move beyond the two-party system, experts say

 In the end, the people of the district are represented by one Green Party representative, two Democrats, one Republican and one nationalist conservative.
 Multi-member districts allow voters to follow their consciences, as Drutman put it, rather than choose the lesser of two evils.

-Drutman, Shugart and others say that such a system would allow the moderate forces within the GOP to reclaim the party from the authoritarian faction.
+Drutman, Shugart and others say such a system would allow the moderate forces within the GOP to reclaim the party from the authoritarian faction.
 “The idea is that the [moderate] conservatives would prefer not to be weighed down by the damage that the authoritarians would do to their label and would run separately, once the spoiler risk has been so minimized,” Shugart said.

 From voters’ standpoint, they can cast ballots for a “party that has a reasonable shot at participating in government and whose proposals and ideology more closely match the voter’s own,” said Susan Stokes, director of the Chicago Center on Democracy at the University of Chicago.
 “That leaves voters less prone to thinking they had wasted their vote” or cast it “for a party that fails to win or influence policy,” she added.